MTGenRec: An Efficient Distributed Training System for Generative Recommendation Models in Meituan: Additionally Details for

 \subsection{Pipeline.}

-To enhance training efficiency, we maximize parallelism through pipeline technology using three streams: \textit{copy}, \textit{dispatch}, and \textit{compute}.
+We maximize parallelism through pipeline technology using three streams: \textit{copy}, \textit{dispatch}, and \textit{compute}.
 Specifically, the copy stream loads sequences from CPU to GPU, the dispatch stream performs table lookups based on IDs, and the compute stream handles forward computation and backward updates.
-For instance, while the compute stream executes forward and backward passes for batch $\mathbf{T}$, the copy stream concurrently loads batch $\mathbf{T}+1$ to mask I/O latency.
-Upon completing backward updates for batch $\mathbf{T}$, the dispatch stream immediately initiates table lookups and communication for batch $\mathbf{T}+1$.